edipretoro/digit_scanlogs/README.md

 A Go application for tracking and monitoring digitized document projects.
 This tool scans directories containing digitizing projects, catalogs files, computes SHA-512 checksums for integrity verification, and maintains a SQLite database of all scanned documents.

+## Motivation

+This tool was developed to efficiently track and monitor digitizing projects over time in a professional work environment.
+Managing large collections of digitized documents requires systematic oversight to ensure data integrity, track progress, and maintain organized records across multiple projects.
+By automating the cataloging process and providing cryptographic verification through SHA-512 checksums, this application enables teams to:

+- **Monitor project progress**: Track the evolution of digitization efforts by maintaining historical records of file additions and modifications
+- **Ensure data integrity**: Detect file corruption or unauthorized changes through cryptographic hash verification
+- **Maintain organizational structure**: Systematically catalog files across different projects and users
+- **Facilitate collaboration**: Provide a centralized database that team members can query to understand project status and file locations
+- **Support quality assurance**: Enable verification workflows by maintaining comprehensive metadata about all digitized assets

 ## Overview

 `digit_scanlogs` helps manage large collections of digitized documents by maintaining a comprehensive database of files, their metadata, and cryptographic checksums.
 The tool automatically tracks file ownership, project organization, and file integrity across Unix-like systems and Windows.